OpenDSA/OpenDSA/RST/en/Irena/FFT.rst

 --------------------------

-See the `FFT Storyboard <../../../Storyboard/FFT.pptx>`_ for some more visualizations of this material.

 Multiplication is considerably more difficult than addition.
 The cost to multiply two :math:`n`-bit numbers directly is :math:`O(n^2)`, while addition of two :math:`n`-bit numbers is